uphold/docs/_authentication.md

 <aside class="notice">
   <strong>Security Notice</strong>: No other method of authentication is supported.
 For security reasons only the "Authorization" header will be processed.

-  This prevents attackers from stealing tokens from the user's browser history, logs, referer headers and other unsecure locations when credentials are sent via query URLs.
+  This prevents attackers from stealing tokens from the user's browser history, logs, referrer headers and other insecure locations when credentials are sent via query URLs.
 </aside>

 ## Client Credentials Flow